PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

     <br>

-## Simulate threats without Cloud Firewall Plus
+## Simulate threats without Cloud NGFW Enterprise

-Simulate several threats between the `attacker` and `victim` virtual machines without Cloud Firewall Plus inspection.
-Deep packet inspection does not occur because the firewall policies created in the previous step do not intercept traffic for inspection by the Firewall Plus endpoint.
+Simulate threats between the `attacker` and `victim` virtual machines without Cloud NGFW inspection.
+Deep packet inspection does not occur because the firewall policies created in the previous step do not intercept traffic for inspection by the firewall endpoint.

 <img src="images/allow.png" alt="topology.png"  width="100%" />